 High school seniors enrolled in major works or other college level courses should consult with their counselors about registering for and taking the CEEB Advanced Placement Examinations.
 Information concerning these examinations may also be obtained from the College Entrance Examination Board, Box 592, Princeton, N.J.
 08540.
 (NOTE: The placement examinations are different from the Achievement Tests administered by the College Board.)

-If, on the basis of previous training and experience and within the limits explained below, a student has reason to believe that he can pass an examination on courses of freshman or sophomore rank within a limited number of hours, he may be permitted, on approval of the counselors, to make application for such examination during his first semester or summer session in residence.
+If, on the basis of previous training and experience and within the limits explained below, a student has reason to believe that he can pass an examination on courses of freshman or sophomore rank within a limited number of hours, he may be permitted, on approval of the counselors, to make application for such examination.
 These examinations are available to students who transfer to Galveston College from non-accredited colleges and universities.
 The examinations also are open to mature persons who learned the content of a particular course through experience or through previous training other than in the secondary school.